indieSoftware/Navigator/README.md

 ### Advanced Destinations

-What if a given view has external dependencies or requires access to the environment?
+What if we can't construct a specific view without external dependencies or without accessing the environment?

 Simple.
 Just delegate the view building to a standard SwiftUI view!
 ```swift